ixodev/ixodev/README.md

 #### This is my special ✨ repository.

-- 👋 Hi, I am IxoDev, owner of Retro 2D Games, co-founder of <a href="https://paintr-ai.github.io/">Paintr</a>, and C/C++/Java/Python developer.
+- 👋 Hi, I am IxoDev, owner of the <a href="https://www.github.com/AKIP-team">AKIP team</a>, developer of the Music Shader Compiler, co-founder of <a href="https://paintr-ai.github.io/">Paintr</a>, and
-- I am currently working on the Cyxar Engine, that I write in Python.
-It will be soon available.
+  C/C++/Java/Python developer.
-- Avatar created by me with <a href="https://www.blockbench.net/">Blockbench</a>.
+- I am German and French, and like to code with some classic or electronic music.

 ### end();
 <!--